HafiizhTH/Attrition-Prediction/README.md

 ## Conclusion

 Based on data analysis, some of the factors that could potentially affect the attrition rate are:
-- The level of job satisfaction and engagement is too high.
 - Very high rate of employees working overtime.
 - Low monthly income and salary increases.